By Dady Chery

 How does one drag a people with a sense of enough into the capitalist enterprise?
 The answer to this question contains the history of capitalism: a process that has traditionally required the outright enslavement of groups of people, or at the least, the appropriation of their commons.

 Like any major trauma suffered jointly by a people, for most Haitians, the ripples through the ground on the afternoon of January 12, 2010 will forever bisect time into pre and post-Earthquake.
 The magnitude-seven tremblor, which would have been deadly in any case because of its shallow depth of eight miles, had an epicenter coincident with Leogane, a town of 134,000, and 15 miles from Port-au-Prince: the country’s capital city of 1.9 million.
 In a country of 10 million souls, more than one million were made homeless and over 300,000 killed.
 Everybody lost someone.
-The casualties would have been two thirds fewer if the policies of agencies such as USAID, the World Bank, and IDB, had not been deliberately designed to overpopulate this urban center.
-In a calculated set of policy decisions, foreign-aid agencies lavished money on Haiti’s big landowners to facilitate their switch from a cultivation of traditional food crops for domestic consumption to the cultivation of crops such as mangoes and corn for the U.S. market.
-Impoverished small farmers were then herded into Port-au-Prince to provide the baseball, t-shirt and blue-jean producing sweatshops of the city’s free-trade zones with an infinite supply of needy unemployed.
+The casualties would have been two thirds fewer if the policies of agencies such as the United States Agency for International Development (USAID), World Bank, and Inter-American Development Bank (IDB), had not been deliberately designed to overpopulate this urban center.
+In a calculated set of policy decisions, foreign-aid agencies lavished money on Haiti’s big landowners to facilitate their switch from a growth of traditional food crops for domestic consumption to the cultivation of crops such as mangoes and corn for the U.S. market.
+Impoverished small farmers were then herded into Port-au-Prince to provide the baseball, t-shirt and blue-jean assembling sweatshops of the city’s free-trade zones with an infinite supply of needy unemployed.

 Instead of bringing relief to Haitians, the world’s generosity in response to the Earthquake merely brought the country to the attention of its most rapacious disaster predators.
 Almost immediately, and despite a ban on adoptions, numerous plane loads of children were transported to the U.S., France, and Holland.
 The removal of a group’s youngest citizens has traditionally been the way to undermine a culture; this continues at a rate of about 2,000 children per year from Haiti.
-In the political sphere, by Spring 2010, former U.S. President Clinton had managed a coup that forced an 18-month State of Emergency onto the country and brought it under the rule of a group of wealthy investors called the Commission for the Reconstruction of Haiti (CIRH).
+In the political sphere, by Spring 2010, former U.S. President Clinton had managed a coup that forced an 18-month State of Emergency onto the country and brought it under the rule of a group of wealthy investors called the Interim Haiti Recovery Commission (IHRC).
 This group has been dismantled, but only because it became incorporated into the government after the fraudulent elections of 2010-2011.
-For example, CIRH member Laurent Lamothe became Haiti’s Prime Minister; other members Gregory Mevs (of Haiti’s wealthy family) and Bill Clinton are the co-chairs of the so-called Presidential Advisory Council for Economic Growth and Investment.
-Thus far, the crowning achievement of this group has been the inauguration, on October 22, 2012 of Haiti’s Caracol Industrial Park: a massive sweatshop zone that employ workers for a maximum of $0.87 per hour.
+For example, IHRC member Laurent Lamothe became Haiti’s Prime Minister; other members Gregory Mevs (of Haiti’s wealthy family) and Bill Clinton are the co-chairs of the so-called Presidential Advisory Council for Economic Growth and Investment.
+The crowning achievement of this group has been the inauguration, on October 22, 2012, of Haiti’s Caracol Industrial Park: a massive sweatshop zone that employs workers for a maximum of $0.87 per hour.
 The toxic dyes from the park and the influx of population into this previously rural area are expected to destroy a river and the neighboring coast.
-Despite the Haitian Constitution’s clear statements that “coasts, springs, rivers, water courses, mines, and quarries” are a commons, the CIRH veterans have set about to sell all of them.
+Despite the Haitian Constitution’s clear statements that “coasts, springs, rivers, water courses, mines, and quarries” are a commons, the IHRC veterans have set about to sell all of them.
 Many farmers who opposed the landgrabs have paid for it with their lives.

-The stage for an epidemic of disease was set in July 2010, when a group of 1,280 United Nations “peacekeepers” went for their Summer training in Kathmandu, Nepal, in the midst of a cholera outbreak.
-The first confirmed case of cholera occurred within five days of the return of these soldiers into Haiti.
+The stage for an epidemic of disease was set in July 2010, when a group of 1,280 United Nations so-called peacekeepers went for their Summer training in Kathmandu during a Nepalese cholera outbreak.
+The first confirmed case of cholera occurred within five days of the return of these soldiers into Haiti from Nepal.
 Over half a million Haitians have been infected with cholera, and more than 7,000 have died of their infections.
-As the population clamored for clean drinking water, medical NGOs such as Partners in Health (PIH) and UN agencies such as PAHO and WHO have promoted the adoption of oral cholera vaccines of questionable utility instead of attempting to control the epidemic through careful treatment and epidemiology.
+As the population clamored for clean drinking water, medical non-governmental organizations (NGO) such as Partners in Health (PIH) and U.N. agencies such as the Pan-American Health Organization (PAHO) and WHO have promoted the adoption of oral cholera vaccines of questionable utility instead of attempting to control the epidemic through careful treatment and epidemiology.
 After a vaccination trial showed no difference between the control group and the inoculated group, the researchers concluded that the controls had somehow acquired immunity by their proximity to the inoculated group.
 The outcome has been a recent disbursement of $2.2 billion for a 10-15 year cholera eradication program.
 Simultaneously with the introduction of cholera, there has been a sabotage of the municipal water systems of Haiti’s largest cities.
 For example, Gonaives has had no municipal water since December 2011 due to the destruction of three out its five pumping stations.
 Saboteurs removed over 1,500 feet of electric cable along with a control panel and a switch for current distribution.
 A similar dismantlement of Cap Haitien’s water supply happened in Summer 2012.
 Thus two cities that had suffered no earthquake damage at all were nevertheless devastated by predatory deconstruction.

 By far the most horrific news about Haiti has been the discovery of gold in the Massif du Nord mountain chain: an area that encompasses one third of the country, is replete with archaeological sites, and provides a refuge to many endangered and rare species, including the Hispaniola parakeet.
 In December 2012, under the cover of the holidays, Haiti’s Mining Director Ludner Remarais issued gold exploitation permits to the U.S.’ VCS Mining LLC and Canada’s Somine S.A.
 These permits, which are for five years and renewable for up to 25 years with a possible renewal for another 10 years, were granted without even so much as a pretense of environmental-impact assessment (EIA).
 Both companies — and probably several others to follow — are expected to use an open-pit (or open-cast) mining process that will involve dynamiting the mountains, poisoning many thousands of cubic meters of water per hour with cyanide, and dumping the polluted waters into Haiti’s Caracol Bay: an area that had been slated to become a World Heritage Site and marine park because of its rare mangrove forest and breathtaking coral reefs.